mvaganov/CmdLineAsteroids/notes.md

 pause for 2 seconds

 `scene`
-demo reel of the LowFiRockBlaster game. player ship flying around and shooting asteroids. game view zooms in and out, showing how vector graphics can be rendered using command line glyphs.
+demo reel of the LowFiRockBlaster game. player ship flying around, shooting and destroying asteroids, and collecting up ammo pickups. game view zooms in and out, showing how vector graphics can be rendered using command line glyphs.

 `voice`
 This is a tutorial series teaching how to build a real-time simulation in C-sharp.